-We follow the methodology created by EcoAct: https://info.eco-act.com/hubfs/0%20- %20Downloads/Homeworking%20emissions%20whitepaper/Homeworking%20Emissions%20Whitepaper%202020 .pdf For each country or office, we calculate emissions from the use of office equipment and from heating and cooling of homes.
+We follow the methodology created by EcoAct: <a href="https://info.eco-act.com/hubfs/0%20 For each country or office, we calculate emissions from the use of office equipment and from heating and cooling of homes.
 We estimate the number of months in each country or region when people generally heat their homes or use air-conditioning based on the local climates.
-In 2020, we calculated the emissions from regular home-based workers and the emissions from office-based workers who worked from home due to the Covid-19 restrictions.
-We estimated the amount of time that office-based colleagues worked at home in 2020 based on office occupancy data for our largest offices in each region.
+Since 2020, we calculate the emissions from regular home-based workers and the emissions from office-based workers who worked from home due to the Covid-19 restrictions.
+We estimated the amount of time that office-based colleagues worked at home in 2020 and 2021 based on office occupancy data for our largest offices in each region.

 Metric: Carbon offsets Definition: Carbon offsets compensate our emissions by retiring (cancelling) carbon credits.
-Each carbon credit represents a tonne of CO2e that is reduced, avoided, or sequestered by a project and is certified/verified to an internationally recognised carbon accounting standard.
+Each carbon credit represents a tonne of CO2e that is reduced, avoided or sequestered by a project and is certified/verified to an internationally recognised carbon accounting standard.
 Boundaries: Informa Group Methodology: After calculating the carbon footprint of our company, we chose to support emission reduction projects to offset our emissions in line with the Natural Capital Partners' CarbonNeutral® Protocol.
 We only purchase carbon credits from carbon accounting standards approved by The CarbonNeutral® Protocol.
 We retain these credits until they are consumed.
 Carbon credits are retired from the exchange as soon as Natural Capital Partners hand them over to us.
-Metric: Paper use and percentage certified as sustainably sourced (A) Definition: Weight of paper use (in tonnes) and percentage that is sustainably sourced (i.e. FSC/PEFC certification)

-Boundaries: Informa Group Methodology: Paper use data is obtained from Taylor & Francis, Procurement, and Informa Markets Marketing Services.
+Metric: Paper use and percentage certified as sustainably sourced Definition: Weight of paper use (in tonnes) and percentage that is sustainably sourced (i.e FSC/PEFC certification) Boundaries: Informa Group Methodology: Paper use data is obtained from Taylor & Francis, Procurement and Informa Markets Marketing Services.
 For our offices, paper use is calculated based on a sample of offices where we collect actual paper usage data.
 Paper is marked as sustainable in our calculations only if we have confirmation that it is from the data owner.
-Metric: Paper use per revenues Definition: Paper use per million of revenues (in tonnes/£m) Boundaries: Informa Group Methodology: Paper use intensity is calculated by dividing the total paper use by total revenues in £m.
+Metric: Paper use per revenues Definition: Paper use per million of revenues (in tonnes/£m)

+Boundaries: Informa Group Methodology: Paper use intensity is calculated by dividing the total paper use by total revenues in £m.
 Metric: Books and journals sent for pulping (A) Definition: Weight of book and journal stock written off and sent for pulping (in tonnes) Boundaries: Taylor & Francis operations worldwide Methodology: Each year, we dispose of books and journals that are unlikely to be sold.
 Some are donated to charities.
 Some are sent for pulping. - Books:

 The number of books sent for pulping is obtained from Taylor & Francis' Books Publishing team.
-We estimate an average weight of a book of 0.749 kg using a report from our main publisher Bookprint.
-We calculate the tonnage of books sent for pulping by multiplying the number of books by the average weight of a book.
+In 2021, we were able to collect weight data for the books that were actually pulped, while in prior years, we used an average book weight.
+The weight data was collected from pulping reports which were provided by each warehouse's reporting system.
+The only exception is for some books in the US where weight data was missing.
+We calculated an average of all the books pulped in the US where we had weight data and applied that average to the books with no weight data.
+Data for 2020 and 2021 was calculated using an average book weight of 0.749 kg based on a stock report of thousands of books.
 Data reported prior to 2019 was restated as it was calculated based on an average book weight of 0.6778 (which was calculated using a much smaller sample of books). - Journals: